 If you contribute to online communities regularly, users will be able to get to know you.
 If they want to see more of what you have to offer, they’ll be sure to subscribe to your YouTube channel.

-Now, don’t start spamming a bunch of YouTube videos with tons of comments saying “Watch my video!” or “Subscribe to my channel!”
+But let’s be clear.
+This doesn’t mean to start spamming a bunch of YouTube videos with comments saying, “Watch my video!” or “Subscribe to my channel!”